amaccarini/arcade/README.md

 First, specify an output folder (it’s recommended to choose a folder where you have write permissions).
 Next, select the weather file.
 If you plan to use BRAILS, you’ll also need to provide a Google API key as a string.

 ### Basic tutorial
-Once Arcade is installed and the preferences are configued, you are ready to go!
-First, delete the three objects that are automatically created by Blender at start-up.
-This is just to have a clean scene.
-Then press `N` to show the sidebar of Blender.
-Now you should be able to see the Arcade panel.
-Once you click on it, you will see the difference sub-panels, buttons and settings of the Arcade tool.
+Once Arcade is installed and the preferences are configured, you’re ready to get started!
+First, delete the three default objects created by Blender at startup to ensure a clean scene.
+Next, press `N` to open Blender’s Sidebar.
+You should now see the Arcade panel in the Sidebar.
+Click on it to explore the various sub-panels, buttons, and settings available in Arcade.

 ![my_menu](images/menu.png)

+The workflow can be divided in three steps:

+- **Generate the geoJSON file**: Start by pressing the `Create geoJSON file` button.
+This action prompts Arcade to generate a geoJSON file containing the building footprints of an urban area.
+The area is defined by a bounding box with four parameters: maximum latitude, maximum longitude, minimum latitude, and minimum longitude.
+By default, these parameters correspond to a small block in Berkeley, California.
+- **Import the geoJSON file**: Next, select the generated geoJSON file by clicking the folder icon.
+The geoJSON file will be located in the output folder you specified in the Preferences panel.
+After selecting the file, click `Import geoJSON files`.
+Arcade will then create the buildings in the Blender scene!